Bakersfield DUI Lawyer

 What is California’s Implied Consent Law?

 The state of California has what is called "implied consent" when issuing driver's licenses.
 This means it is implied that when you are issued a license which gives you the privilege of driving on California's roads and highways, you will agree to be tested if an officer suspects you are under the influence while driving.
 Therefore, refusing to take the tests can result in your driver's license being suspended or revoked.

 As a matter of fact, the driver's license penalties can be more severe if you refuse the tests than if you took the test and failed.
-Whatever your circumstances, if you have been charged with a DUI, The Law Offices of Kyle J. Humphrey stand ready to fight for you and help you reach the best possible result.
+Whatever your circumstances, if you have been charged with a DUI, Humphrey & Thompson stand ready to fight for you and help you reach the best possible result.

 There are many factors involved in a DUI, whether it is a first-time charge, and even more if you have been previously convicted.
 You have the right to have someone on your side, looking out for your interests.

-Contact a Bakersfield DUI lawyer today to discuss your case.
+Charged with a DUI?
+Contact an experienced Bakersfield DUI lawyer today to schedule your initial case evaluation.